 The New Civil Rights Movement is an online media organization focused on news, politics, and issues that affect the LGBT and progressive communities.
-Published regularly since November 2008, The New Civil Rights Movement is the fastest-growing site of its kind in the nation, and is proud to have been nominated for a GLAAD Media Award in 2012 and 2013.
+Published regularly since November 2008, The New Civil Rights Movement is the fastest-growing site of its kind in the nation, and is proud to have been nominated for a GLAAD Media Award three years running, in 2012, 2013, and 2014.

 The New Civil Rights Movement is also home to almost two dozen writers and editors — reporting from across the U.S. and from around the world.
 Our masthead includes award-winning writers, lawyers, university professors, and leaders of LGBT and civil rights organizations.